 Italian Anise Cookies are so, so delicious!!
 What’s more is they’re easy-to-make!
 They’re the perfect addition to your holiday cookie tray all year round but, especially for Christmas.

 Make them for Easter too and use pastel nonpareils!

 Italian Anise Cookies

 - 1 tsp anise extract or 1/2 tsp if you prefer

 - First, preheat oven to 325F.

-- Then, add anise extract, milk and eggs one at a time while mixing.
+- Then, add wet ingredients: one teaspoon of the anise extract, milk and eggs one at a time while mixing.